adityavar808/AdityaVarshney_SpringCRUD/README.md

 ## PostgreSQL Setup

-1. Create a database named `studentdb`.
+1. Create a database named `studentCRUD`.
 2. Update `src/main/resources/application.properties` if your PostgreSQL username, password, or port is different.
 3. Start the application with: